lgrammer/annexcss/README.md

 ```

-You can call the @keyframe directly in any class.
+You can call the @keyframes directly in any class.
 Just make sure to declare the duration too.

 ```CSS